- About the Board

 The OSU Board of Trustees consists of the following members:

 An application must be submitted to the Office of the Governor.
 Visit the Boards & Commissions website for the most up-to-date details on the application process and links to the electronic application.
 The governor’s executive appointments staff is available to answer questions by email.

 A number of groups at OSU have processes for making recommendations to the Governor on potential candidates that she might consider.
 For example, the OSU Board has a process for recommending candidates to fill at-large vacancies.
 The OSU Faculty Senate has a process for recommending candidates to fill any vacancy anticipated for the faculty trustee position.
 The Associated Students for OSU and the local SEIU chapter each have a process for making recommendations for the student and staff positions, respectively.
 The various processes are announced by the groups and distributed to their respective stakeholders.

-When making recommendations for the at-large positions, the Board’s Executive & Audit Committee is guided by the Board’s policy Recommending Candidates for At-Large Board Positions and conducts its process over the course of two publicly noticed meetings – the first meeting is to assess the current composition of the Board against criteria identified in its policy to help guide the identification of potential candidates and the second meeting is to review potential candidates.
+When making recommendations for the at-large positions, the Board’s Executive, Audit and Governance Committee is guided by the Board’s policy Recommending Candidates for At-Large Board Positions and conducts its process over the course of two publicly noticed meetings – the first meeting is to assess the current composition of the Board against criteria identified in its policy to help guide the identification of potential candidates and the second meeting is to review potential candidates.

 Where can I get more information about serving on the Board?

 Please reach out to the OSU Board Office by emailing firstname.lastname@example.org.
 Staff are happy to answer any questions.